 PowerPoint allows you to build and customize a quick-access toolbar to make easy changes to text, images and layouts.

 The quick access toolbar gives you instant access to helpful features like:

-The toolbar sits above the ribbon, and you can add your favorite, frequently used commands by clicking the white downward facing arrow about the ribbon:
+The toolbar sits above the Ribbon, and you can add your favorite, frequently used commands by clicking the white downward facing arrow above the Ribbon tab: